Learning Center

 How long does it take to see results from regular sauna or cold therapy use?

 Many users report acute effects within the first few sessions — including improved circulation, reduced post-training soreness, better sleep, and for cold immersion, a distinct mood and energy effect.
 Individual responses vary.
 Research and user reports suggest cumulative improvements in sleep quality, stress markers, and recovery speed may develop over three to four weeks of consistent use, though individual results differ significantly.
-One frequently cited data point: a Finnish longitudinal study (Laukkanen et al.) following 2,327 men for 20 years found sauna use four to seven times per week was associated with a 40% reduction in all-cause mortality versus once per week.
+One frequently cited data point: a Finnish longitudinal study (Laukkanen et al.) following 2,315 men for a median of 20.7 years found sauna use four to seven times per week was associated with a 40% reduction in all-cause mortality versus once per week.
 This was an observational study among men with lifelong sauna habits — it shows correlation, not causation, and does not predict individual outcomes.
 That said, the habit has a strong evidence base behind it.

 Do I need professional installation for recovery equipment?